 A career in veterinary medicine gives students the opportunity to model the best in themselves through their compassionate attention to animals' health, welfare, and conservation.
 Never before has animal life been of greater interest to our increasingly urbanized society or of greater importance to our agricultural production of food.
 And, never before has our obligation to care for animals been higher.

-Although not a requirement for veterinary school admissions, students pursuing veterinary medicine may major in biology with a preveterinary emphasis and receive the advising they need to be well-prepared for veterinary schools around the world.
+Although not a requirement for veterinary school admissions, students pursuing veterinary medicine can major in biology with a preveterinary emphasis and receive the advising they need to be well-prepared for veterinary schools around the world.

 Undergraduate students in this major study at Grand Valley's Allendale Campus.